Colleges

 Background

-Sarah is a junior doctor from Sydney, Australia with a passion for global women's health.
-Sarah graduated from the University of New South Wales, Sydney in 2021 with a Doctor of Medicine and Bachelor of Medical Studies.
-Sarah worked as a junior doctor for two years in Australia, before being awarded the Rhodes Scholarship to undertake post-graduate study at Oxford University.
+Sarah is a junior doctor from Sydney, Australia, with a strong interest in global women’s health.
+She graduated from the University of New South Wales in 2021 with a Doctor of Medicine and Bachelor of Medical Studies and worked as a junior doctor in Australia for two years before being awarded a Rhodes Scholarship to undertake postgraduate study at the University of Oxford.

-Sarah is currently undertaking a Doctor of Philosophy in Women's and Reproductive Health under the supervision of Professor Jane Hirst, Professor Simon Stanworth and Dr Margaret Smith.
-Her research area of interest is iron deficiency anaemia in women of reproductive age, with a particular focus on the improving the detection and prevention of iron deficiency and anaemia.
+Sarah is currently completing a Doctor of Philosophy in Women’s and Reproductive Health under the supervision of Professor Jane Hirst, Professor Simon Stanworth, and Dr Margaret Smith.
+Her research focuses on iron deficiency and anaemia in women of reproductive age, with particular emphasis on improving the use and interpretation of iron biomarkers in this population.

-Sarah's DPhil research comprises three distinct projects.
-The first, conducted in collaboration with the CPRD Anaemia Group at the Department of Primary Care, uses a large primary care dataset to explore the relationship between preconception haemoglobin levels and pregnancy outcomes.
-The second project, in partnership with the Drakesmith Group at the Weatherall Institute of Molecular Medicine, examines how varying iron dosages during pregnancy affect iron biomarkers.
-Finally, she is working with the SmartHealth India project at the George Institute to investigate the aetiology of anaemia in postpartum women in rural India.
+Her DPhil comprises three projects.
+The first, conducted in collaboration with the CPRD Anaemia Group in the Department of Primary Care, uses a large primary care dataset to examine the relationship between preconception haemoglobin levels and pregnancy outcomes.
+The second, undertaken with the Drakesmith Group at the Weatherall Institute of Molecular Medicine, investigates the effects of different iron supplementation regimens in pregnancy on iron biomarkers.
+The third project, in collaboration with the SMARThealth India programme at the George Institute, explores the aetiology of anaemia among postpartum women in rural India.

-Outside of her DPhil, Sarah is passionate about sex and gender discrimination in Medicine and is a member of Translation and Health Delivery Working Group at the Centre for Sex and Gender Equity in Health and Medicine at the George Institute, Australia.
+Outside of her DPhil, Sarah is engaged in work addressing sex and gender discrimination in medicine and is a member of the Translation and Health Delivery Working Group at the Centre for Sex and Gender Equity in Health and Medicine at the George Institute, Australia.

 Education